Axway/unified-catalog-integrations/mulesoft/MulesofttIntegtration.md

   * `muleSoftPassword`:The password for your Mulesfot Anypoint account.
   * `apiCentralUrl`: The link to your AMPLIFY Central environment.
 For production use https://apicentral.axway.com.
   * `platformUrl`: Set the url to your AMPLIFY platform account.
 For production use: https://platform.axway.com.
+* Select `Create instance`.
+Please make sure to save the instance id.
+You will need it later.
 Watch the [demo video](https://youtu.be/0mJXeD_zJhI) as we break down and explain how to import and configure the flow template.

 ### Step 3: Microsoft Teams flow to Approve / Reject subscription requests